psto/episteme/protocols/mimblewimble.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:22:02
+---

 # MimbleWimble

 Mimblewimble uses [elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) that requires smaller keys than other cryptography types.
-There are no addresses on the blockchain, and the network’s data storage is efficient.
+There are no addresses on the blockchain, and the network's data storage is efficient.

 ## Links